By David H. Rahm, M.D.

 A Cold vs the Flu – What’s the Difference?

-Whether you have a cold or the flu, the chance is you feel miserable.
+Whether you have a cold or the flu, theres a chance you wont be feeling great.
 Both cause symptoms that are believed to be primarily related to the immune system response to the virus.
 Common symptoms for a cold and the flu include tiredness/weakness, aches/pains, sneezing, stuffed up/runny nose, coughing and dry/sore throat.

 Although the symptoms are similar they are generally much worse with the flu.
 The flu often causes a fever, chills, body ache and fatigue and can be a very dangerous disease whereas colds are less likely to cause serious complications.